TileDB-Inc/TileDB-MariaDB-Embedded-Example/README.md

 #include <mysql/mysql.h>
 ```

-There are a few ways to accomplish instruct the compiler to use the correct pathing.
+There are a few ways to instruct the compiler to use the correct pathing.
 One is to set the environment variables `CPATH` and `LIBRARY_PATH` accordingly.
 These can also be specified inline to the GCC compiler with the `-I` and `-L` options.
 If using one of these methods, be sure to specify the libary to link with in your GCC command:
 ```
 g++ application.cxx -o application -lmysqld
 ```